almogze/DSP_Ass1_new/README.md

 The whole application is started from the Local class.
 By running it with the proper arguments, the functionality of this code is performed.
 The task is execute by typing:  java -cp yourjar.jar Local inputFileName outputFileName n [terminate]

-This will cause the class Main Local to start operate with the following arguments inputFileName outputFileName n [terminate] (where [terminate] is optional).
+This will cause the class Main in Local to start operate with the following arguments inputFileName outputFileName n [terminate] (where [terminate] is optional).

 There is a secound option to run the program from the code itself by writing: mvn exec:java -Dexec.mainClass="Local" -Dexec.args="<input file> <output file> <ratio> <terminate>"